dxl495/431-2020/classes/class21/README.md

 ## What Are the Remaining Deliverables This Semester?

-### Due Before Thanksgiving Break (prior to 2020-11-20)
+### There are four classes (including today) and four deliverables before Thanksgiving Break (prior to 2020-11-20)

 1. The [Class Survey](https://thomaselove.github.io/431-2020-projectB/survey1.html) (used for Project B Study 1 data) is due tomorrow (Wednesday 2020-11-11) at 11 PM.
     - This replaces the Minute Paper after Class 21 that was originally planned.
-    - Once Dr. Love has processed these data and provided them to you, you will be completely able to do all of Project B Study 1.
+    - Once Dr. Love has processed these data and provided them to you, you will be able to do **all** of Project B Study 1.
 2. [Lab 07](https://github.com/THOMASELOVE/431-2020/blob/master/labs/README.md) is due at 9 PM on Monday 2020-11-16.
     - Remember that your lowest two lab grades this semester are ignored, so you can skip two if you did well on the others, although Labs 7 and 8 are an excellent way to build up skills for Quiz 2 and Project B.
 3. There will be a Minute Paper after Class 23 due 2020-11-18.
 4. The Project B [Study 2 Data Plan](https://thomaselove.github.io/431-2020-projectB/your5.html) is due at noon on Thursday 2020-11-19.
+Assuming you either have found a partner or don't need one, all you need to do there is:
+    - [select your Study 2 data set](https://thomaselove.github.io/431-2020-projectB/your1.html) (either [NHANES](https://thomaselove.github.io/431-2020-projectB/your2.html) or something else that meets [my specifications](https://thomaselove.github.io/431-2020-projectB/your3.html)),
+    - get your Study 2 data into R (I provide [detailed NHANES instructions](https://thomaselove.github.io/431-2020-projectB/your2.html)),
+    - [select your outcome, key predictor, and 3-8 additional predictors](https://thomaselove.github.io/431-2020-projectB/your4.html) you're interested in and establish a research question linking the outcome to the key predictor and (perhaps) the additional predictors,
+    - complete some very basic summaries in R (really, just counts of how many "complete" cases you have)
+    - fill out the form at http://bit.ly/431-projectB-data-plan ([the questions on the form](https://thomaselove.github.io/431-2020-projectB/your5.html) are available for you to review so you can prepare.)

 ### After Thanksgiving Break, we have two classes and five deliverables.

-5. Be sure to watch the five extra videos associated with Class 20, that you'll find in the **Class 20 Extra Videos** folder in our Shared Google Drive, before we return from Thanksgiving Break on 2020-11-30.
+5. Watch the five extra videos associated with Class 20, that you'll find in the **Class 20 Extra Videos** folder in our Shared Google Drive, before we return from Thanksgiving Break on 2020-11-30.
+Somehow, I'll know if you have done this.
+Hint, hint.
 6. [Lab 08](https://github.com/THOMASELOVE/431-2020/blob/master/labs/README.md) is due at 9 PM on Monday 2020-11-30.
     - Remember that your lowest two lab grades this semester are ignored, so you can skip two if you did well on the others, although Labs 7 and 8 are an excellent way to build up skills for Quiz 2 and Project B.
 7. There will be a Minute Paper after Class 25 due 2020-12-02.